 Any remuneration in addition to normal directors’ fees should be specifically identified in the annual report.

-It is the board’s opinion that the size of the remuneration of the board of directors is in compliance with the criteria in the recommendation concerning inter alia the board’s responsibility and expertise.
+It is the Board’s opinion that the size of the remuneration of the Board is in compliance with the criteria in the recommendation concerning inter alia the Board’s responsibility and expertise.

 Furthermore, the following applies to the remuneration: